 McLean Gardens is a historic neighborhood in northwest Washington, DC, that is home to more than 1000 residents living in 31 garden-apartment buildings that include condos, duplexes, flats, and lofts.
 The community was originally built in 1942 on the estate of former publisher, John R. McLean, as temporary housing for wartime defense workers and converted to condos in 1980.
 Today, the area offers residents a park-like setting minutes away from urban conveniences such as shopping, dining, and entertainment.
 Read more about McLean Gardens.

 At more than 180-acres in size, Glover Archbold Park presents a desirable alternative for many locals and visitors hoping to escape the more urban surroundings.
 Found not far from Georgetown University or from several area neighborhoods, the park was originally named after two former landowners, now overseen by the National Park Service.
-An extension of Rock Creek Park, the site presents a more natural location for enjoying the outdoors, from the hiking trails to th...
-Read More

 McLean Gardens is a historic residential community located in Northwest DC along Wisconsin Avenue, just north of Cathedral Heights.
 Over the years the political elite, white-collar professionals and diplomats have called McLean Gardens home.
 The McLean Gardens community was originally built in 1942 on the estate of John McLean, a former publisher.
 He wanted to provide his estate as temporary housing for wartime defense employees.

 The listing content relating to real estate for sale on this web site is courtesy of MRIS.
 Listing information comes from various brokers who participate in the MRIS IDX.Properties listed with brokerage firms other than TTR Sotheby's International Realty are marked with the MRIS Logo and detailed information about them includes the name of the listing brokers.The properties displayed may not be all the properties available.
 All information provided is deemed reliable but is not guaranteed and should be independently verified.All listing information copyright MRIS 2020.

-Listing information last updated on February 24th, 2020 at 3:31pm EST.
+Listing information last updated on July 11th, 2020 at 3:36am EDT.